FredricLaestander/FredricLaestander/README.md

-### 👋 Hi there
-- 🔭 I’m currently working on getting better
+### 👀 Hey there, curious coder
+I write fullstack stuff and obsess over fan curves like it’s an Olympic sport.

+- 🕶️ I’m a cool fullstack developer student
 - 🌱 I’m currently learning Frontend frameworks!
 (React and Angular)
-- 💬 Ask me about computer hardware
+- 💬 Ask me about computer hardware or game-related news
 - ⚡ Fun facts: Likes videogames and holds a pen in the wrong way

 ### 💻 Tech Stack: